Emma Kirkby

 Dame Carolyn Emma Kirkby, (/ˈkɜːrkbi/; born 26 February 1949) is an English soprano and early music specialist.
-She has sung on over 100 recordings.
+She has sung on more than 100 recordings.

 Education and early career

 Kirkby was educated at Hanford School, Sherborne School for Girls in Dorset, and Somerville College, Oxford University.
 Her father was Geoffrey John Kirkby, a Royal Navy Officer.

 Kirkby did not originally intend to become a professional singer.
-In the late 1960s, while she was studying classics at Oxford, she joined the Schola Cantorum of Oxford, a student choir which, at the time, was being conducted by Andrew Parrott.
+In the late 1960s, while she was studying classics at Oxford, she joined the Schola Cantorum of Oxford, a student choir that, at the time, was being conducted by Andrew Parrott.
 After graduation, Kirkby went to work as a school teacher, but became increasingly involved in singing with the growing number of music ensembles that were being founded during the Early music revival of the early 1970s.
-She married Parrott, and sang with his Taverner Choir which he founded in 1973.
+She married Parrott, and sang with his Taverner Choir, which he founded in 1973.
 Her vocal career developed throughout the 1970s, and she became noted as a soloist in performances and recordings with prominent early music performers, including Anthony Rooley and the Consort of Musicke and Christopher Hogwood's Academy of Ancient Music.

 She taught for many years at Dartington International Summer School and the Guildhall School of Music & Drama.